mawrkus/pull-request-review-guide/README.md

 If the need for a big refactoring or substantial changes arise during the review, create a new task and add a link to it in the review.

-Remember that, the longer a review takes, the more the changes, the higher are the risks for merge conflicts, and for a decrease in motivation for everyone participating in the review.
+Remember that, the longer a review takes:
+- the bigger the number of changes
+- the higher the risks of merge conflicts
+- the greater the probability of demotivating everyone involved in the review.

 • [Go to top](#-guidelines) •